 “Even when the course is harsh, I can grow from it and be stronger.
-The things I loved from this course are the views and the time that I personally spent out of society to think of myself, my future and my goals.
-The beauty of nature transformed me and I found that these experiences may never happen to me again.” – Haley, Alumna
+The things I loved from this course are the views and the time that I personally spent out of society to think about myself, my future and my goals.
+The beauty of nature transformed me and I found that these experiences may never happen to me again.” – Haley, Voyageur Outward Bound School Alum

 Are you ready to take a journey that will change your life?
 You won’t look at day-to-day drama the same way after you’ve conquered a high mountain ridge, made a boat obey your command in windswept waves or slept under the stars watching bats swoop overhead.
 Joining an Outward Bound expedition changes you.
 Your crew, your Instructor, your route and your adventures will have a profound and lasting impact on you as you rise to meet exhilarating natural challenges in some of the country’s wildest places.

 After you come home, many of the character, leadership and service traits you uncovered on your expedition stay with you, helping you navigate your daily life with more resilience and success.